Jesuscampo/Expression_Recognition/README.md

 In each directory, you must introduced the images you want to train or test the model.
 In my case, i've used the dataset from:
 https://www.kaggle.com/datasets/sulthankhan/facial-expression-recognition

+The model created is based on an existing pre-trained model, which can be whatever you choose, i.e. VGG16, InceptionV3, MobileNet...